zdanek/maverick/manifests/puppet-modules/apache/README.md

 Default: '100'.

+##### `hostname_lookups`

+This directive enables DNS lookups so that host names can be logged and passed to CGIs/SSIs in REMOTE_HOST.
+Values:'On','Off','Double'.

+Default: 'Off'.
+> **Note**: If enabled, it impacts performance significantly.

 ##### `lib_path`

 Specifies the location where [Apache module][Apache modules] files are stored.

 Default: Depends on operating system.

 - **Debian** and **Gentoo**: `/usr/lib/apache2/modules`
 - **FreeBSD**: `/usr/local/libexec/apache24`